 In case your one of those “don’t call me a tourist” tourists, check out this run through of the best unusual things to do in Curacao.

 There are other things that point to the island’s Jewish connection, such as the Wedding Cake House (built in 1916), the 1820 plantation house of Rooi Catootje, and the Jewish cemetery of Beth Haim (1659).
-Exploring this hidden heritage has got to be one of the best off the beaten track things to do in Curacao.
+Booking a Jewish heritage tour has got to be one of the best off the beaten track things to do in Curacao.

 8. Walk through Pietermaai